asanaullah/asanaullah.github.io/_posts/PNR/2020-07-04-basic-hardware-generation.md

 article: An Open Source FPGA Compilation Flow using RapidWright
 summary: In this project, our aim is to use RapidWright to build a basic open source compilation flow for the 7 series Xilinx FPGAs.
 The flow is not meant to be complete and comprehensive.
 Rather, it is aimed at providing insights into the hardware generation process.
 ---
-# An Open Source FPGA Compilation Flow using RapidWright

 ## Aim
 In this project, our aim is to use RapidWright to build a basic open source compilation flow for the 7 series Xilinx FPGAs.
 The flow is not meant to be complete and comprehensive.
 Rather, it is aimed at providing insights into the hardware generation process.